 Tours

 The Division of Forensic Science Services offers tours of the county's Forensic laboratory.
 These tours are typically offered to area colleges and Westchester County high schools.
-Please be aware that due to staffing and casework responsibilities, the laboratory must limit the number of tours and the number of individuals in each tour.
+Please be aware that due to staffing and casework responsibilities, the laboratory must limit the number of tours and the number of individuals on each tour.

 To start the process of requesting a tour, email finc@westchestercountyNY.gov.
-Please include the following in your email: preferred date(s) and time(s), your institution name and address, the total amount of individuals you are requesting attend the tour, and the mode of transportation (for parking needs).
+Please include the following in your email: preferred date(s) and time(s), your institution name and address, the total amount of individuals you are requesting to attend the tour, and the mode of transportation (for parking needs).
 A coordinator will respond to your request.

 Analysts processing a mock crime scene